 The Theology of Ascension and Assumption

-Now Our Lady's body did not go to Heaven by its own natural power.
+Now Our Lady’s body did not go to Heaven by her own natural power.
 Hence, we usually refer to her transition to Heaven as an assumption.
 Christ actively raised her to His right hand.
-However, Christ's bodily transition was both an ascension (active) and an assumption (passive).
+However, Christ’s bodily transition was both an ascension (active) and an assumption (passive).

 With regard to the activity of His divinity, Christ’s body ascended.
 With regard to humble obedience of His human soul, He was assumed into Heaven.

 According to the Sixth Ecumenical Council, Christ possesses two wills – the divine will of the Holy Trinity and His created human will corresponding to His created human soul.
 When we remind ourselves of this mystery, we can see more clearly how Christ both ascended with divine power and willed to be received and elevated by the Father.
 Hence, both Saint Mark and Saint Luke use the language of assumptus est to describe the ascension of Christ.

 Happy Feast of the Ascension!
 We have a High Priest in Heaven who intercedes for us from His Sacred Heart at every second of the day.